dapetcu21/defold-fmod/CONTRIBUTE.md

 platforms affected by the change.

 The implementation of this library is generated from the FMOD headers by a Python script.
-You'll need Python 3 with the `pycparser` and `jinja2` packages installed from PiP.
+To re-generate it, you will need Python 3 with the `pycparser` and `jinja2` packages installed from PiP:

 ```
 cd bridge